 - Avoid over-watering garden and plants.

-If a springtail infestation becomes too severe, count on a professional pest management service to take care of the problem knowledgeably and successfully.
+If a moth or drain fly infestation becomes too severe, count on a professional pest management service to take care of the problem knowledgeably and successfully.